SUBTOTAL Formula in Excel (Table of Contents)

 Consider a small table that has data from different categories as below.

-After applying this formula, the result is as shown below.
+After applying this formula, the result is shown below.

 After applying the SUBTOTAL Formula, the result is shown below.

-In the Formula, we have used both function number 9 and 109 for performing SUM in two different columns.
+We used function numbers 9 and 109 in the formula to perform SUM in two columns.
 C2:C9 is the range of data that we are performing calculations.

 Now, the total sum is 385 for both formulas.
 Hide a few rows and observe the results for both formulas.